How to Count Cells with Color in Excel?

 - VBA code is for the UDF function because there are no built-in functions, so we have to create our own.

 This has been a guide to count cells with color in excel.
-Here we discuss how to count cells with color by using filter option with subtotal function and VBA code in excel and downloadable excel template.
+Here we discuss how to count cells with color by using filter option with subtotal function and VBA code in excel and a downloadable template.
 You may learn more about excel from the following articles –